jeffbonnes/titanium_documentation/source/en/contribute.md

 For example, you observe that the `layout:'vertical'` property of Titanium's window object does not work as expected for the window's child views.
 In the process of producing a use-case, you remove every property from both the window and its sub-views except those that are absolutely necessary.
 With less code, it is often easier to notice a mistake and, in this case, you realize that the children's top property had been inadvertently set, which caused the views to be positioned absolutely rather than relatively.

-Syntax errors can be the cause of unusual behaviour from your code.
+Syntax errors can be the cause of unusual behavior from your code.
 Therefore, there is no point escalating an issue to the community forum or the bug ticketing system until you have ensured it validates successfully.
 See our [Third-party tools](tool_thirdparty.html) page for recommendations of good validators, or use [JSLint](http://www.jslint.com) online.

 In summary, to create a use-case: